jonkrohn/DLTFpT/README.md

 The above order is the recommended sequence in which to undertake these tutorials.
 That said, the first in the series provides a strong foundation for either of the other two.

-Taken all together, the series -- over 18 total hours of instruction and hands-on demos -- parallels the entirety of the content in the book [Deep Learning Illustrated](https://www.deeplearningillustrated.com/), plus it includes some extra content such as:
+Taken all together, the series -- over 18 total hours of instruction and hands-on demos -- parallels the entirety of the content in the book [Deep Learning Illustrated](https://www.deeplearningillustrated.com/).
+This means that videos introduce **all of deep learning**:

+* What deep neural networks are and how they work, both mathematically and using the most popular code libraries
+* Machine vision, primarily with convolutional neural networks
+* Natural language processing, including with recurrent neural networks
+* Artistic creativity with generative adversarial networks (GANs)
+* Complex, sequential decision-making with deep reinforcement learning

+These video tutorial also includes some extra content that is not available in the book, such as:

 * Detailed interactive examples involving training and testing deep learning models in PyTorch
 * How to generate novel sequences of natural language in the style of your training data